 Sexuality-, gender-, and relationship-expansive community members have unique needs, and these clients can also benefit greatly from the unique ways in which you offer recovery, healing, and individual and community support.
 By spending time with your team individually and as a part of a group, affirmative organizational consultants can help you start feeling your heartbeat and establishing what makes you special, and using that to expand your practice to meet the needs of new communities.

-2. Affirmative organizational development consulting connects you with the mission and values of your clinic or practice
+2. Another benefit of affirmative organizational development consulting is that it connects you with the mission and values of your clinic or practice

 Your mission and values should reflect the work that is currently happening in your organization.

 - Do your foundational documents still reflect the work you are doing today?